Metacognition: Mental illness

-Sparks of interest

 In the context of mental health, metacognition can be loosely defined as the process that "reinforces one's subjective sense of being a self and allows for becoming aware that some of one's thoughts and feelings are symptoms of an illness".
 The interest in metacognition emerged from a concern for an individual's ability to understand their own mental status compared to others as well as the ability to cope with the source of their distress.
 These insights into an individual's mental health status can have a profound effect on overall prognosis and recovery.

 Metacognition brings many unique insights into the normal daily functioning of a human being.
 It also demonstrates that a lack of these insights compromises 'normal' functioning.
 This leads to less healthy functioning.
-In the autism spectrum, it is speculated that there is a profound deficit in Theory of Mind.
+In the autism spectrum, it is speculated that there is a profound deficit in theory of mind.

 In people who identify as alcoholics, there is a belief that the need to control cognition is an independent predictor of alcohol use over anxiety.
 Alcohol may be used as a coping strategy for controlling unwanted thoughts and emotions formed by negative perceptions.
 This is sometimes referred to as self medication.